lucie-on-github/Lucie-Docs/docs/index.md

 ## Donate

-You can support our project by becoming a [patron](https://lucie.gg/patreon).
+You can support Lucie by becoming a [patron](https://lucie.gg/patreon).